Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< OMG; you can
 	print"string"

-	8<< dexing is like a different type of function
+	8<< dexing is like a different type of mantra
 	{{pattern<>}<>}mantra